-|Decaying||Content not tended in over a year|
+Decaying||Content not tended in over a year|

 I was a teacher who couldn’t find the tools needed to do my job, so I started making my own.
 I use my knowledge of pedagogy to learn & teach.
 Dedicated to honing my craft.
-I believe stories are our best learning tool.
-The purpose of this garden is to be a living notebook about web development.
+I believe stories are the best way to communicate & creativity is the new oil.
+Front-end developer.